-gearnews.com is the go-to blog with red-hot, up-to-the-second news for musicians.
+gearnews.com is the go-to blog with red-hot, up-to-the-second news for musicians, producers and engineers.

 We work with well-informed sources, and constantly scan the worldwide web for leaks, rumours and exciting news.
 We have high editorial standards for content creation and use the utmost care.
 We won’t publish the typical soulless industry press releases or boring advertorial.
 That’s not our thing.